From Gdansk’s “Royal Way” to the longest

 - the world’s oldest “shopping mall.”
 Discover the city as you meander among the cobblestone lanes on the included walking tour.
-See the imposing Wawel Castle, coronation site of Polish monarchs, perched atop a hill overlooking the Vistula River, St. Mary’s Church and the
+See the imposing Wawel Castle, coronation site of Polish monarchs, perched atop a hill overlooking the Vistula River, St. Mary’s Church and the Jagiellonian University.

 At exactly noon you’ll hear the Kraków Hejnal (bugle call) played by the fireman trumpeter, who can be seen in a window of the highest tower of St. Mary’s Church.
 As you visit Wawel Cathedral, get up close to the Sigismund Bell, the largest bell in Poland and enjoy a wonderful view of the Old Town from the tower.
+This

 afternoon enjoy an included visit to the Wieliczka Salt Mine, another UNESCO World Heritage Site and one of the most famous attractions near Kraków.
 Walk through 20 chambers on three underground levels to explore the amazing grottoes of crystalline carvings, the